Golf's Fundamental Trilogy

 fact is, no matter what has happened in the past, we can start over right now to create a more favorable future.
 We simply need to want it

-struggles and bad bounces to roll off my back, then my movie may become a feel good success story.
-The fact is I have to create a mind-set
+bad bounces to roll off my back, then my movie may become a feel good success story.
+The fact is I have to create a mind-set that will allow

-that will allow me to stay focused on the path to my goals.
-So, if I'm going to be able to develop my fundamental skills, I need to stay
+me to stay focused on the path to my goals.
+So, if I'm going to be able to develop my fundamental skills, I need to stay committed to the

-committed to the process, I need to maintain a consistent focus, and I need to have a fundamental mind-set that does not change every time I
+process, I need to maintain a consistent focus, and I need to have a fundamental mind-set that does not change every time I experience a

-experience a bad break.
-Furthermore, if I am going to learn to focus at a level of heightened awareness, I cannot be caught up in mental
+bad break.
+Furthermore, if I am going to learn to focus at a level of heightened awareness, I cannot be caught up in mental games.
+I cannot

-quiet my conscious mind of the mental dramas.
+mind of the mental dramas.
 I need to prepare my inner golfer to pay attention to what's going on around me.
-In this way, I
+In this way, I allow my inner

-allow my inner golfer to both play and experience the type of game I envision for myself.
-Once again, this means I must keep everything in
+golfer to both play and experience the type of game I envision for myself.
+Once again, this means I must keep everything in perspective.

 The Inner Game Examined